Our Team

 My interest in science began in my hometown of Hamilton, Montana.
 Despite being a small town, there is an NIH lab and scientists from here inspired me to study biology at Carroll College.
 After graduating with my B.A. in biology and public health, I returned to my hometown and worked for two years at the NIH in the lab of Katy Bosio, studying how Francisella tularensis is able to evade the host’s innate immune response.
 As a graduate student, I am looking at divergent Arps in Drosophila.
 Outside of the lab, I enjoy running, rock climbing, crocheting, and spending time with my cat Trip.

-My interest in evolutionary biology sparked during my master's and PhD studies in Ines Drinnenberg’s lab at Institut Curie in Paris.
-Here, I became fascinated to understand why proteins that are considered to be universally essential, could be lost independently multiple times during the evolution.
-My PhD research focused on characterizing the kinetochore, a multiprotein complex crucial for chromosome segregation.
-I investigated how the kinetochore is assembled in certain species when its cornerstone protein has been evolutionarily lost while others are still present.
-I then joined the Ma lab at the Gurdon Institute in Cambridge as a postdoc, during which time I investigated sperm development in fruit flies to reveal the molecular and evolutionary mechanisms underlying maternal inheritance of mitochondrial DNA.
-At the end of 2023, I joined the Schroeder lab where I am now uncovering the functions of divergent cytoskeletal proteins with testis-enriched expression.
-Here, I combine my interests in evolutionary biology and sperm development.
-Outside the lab, I enjoy reading, watching TV series, chatting with my family and friends, and trying the local bakeries with the eventual goal of finding the best place in town for French pastries.
+My interest in evolution sparked during my PhD, when I joined Ines Drinnenberg's lab at the Institut Curie in Paris.
+There, I was fascinated to understand why proteins that are considered universally essential can be lost during evolution.
+For my PhD project, I focused on understanding how the kinetochore, a multiprotein complex crucial for cell division, is assembled when its cornerstone protein is lost while the rest of its proteins are still present.
+After my PhD, I joined Ma's lab at the Gurdon Institute in Cambridge to study mitochondrial DNA transmission and why mitochondrial DNA is maternally inherited in most eukaryotes.
+At the end of 2023, I joined the Schroeder lab, where I study divergent cytoskeletal proteins to discover their function.
+Here I can perfectly combine my passion for evolution and spermatogenesis.
+Outside the lab, I enjoy reading, watching series and chatting with my family and friends.

 Lab Alumni